Trishmcc/Pands-Problem-Sheet/README.md

 * The last line of code prints the result of the calculation.

-## References:
+### References:

 1. https://stackoverflow.com/questions/20405610/bmi-calculator-in-python/50386292

 2. https://www.w3resource.com/python/built-in-function/round.php

+## TASK 3

-Week 3: secondString.py completed.
-This program will input a string and output every second letter in reverse order.
+*This program will input a string and output every second letter in reverse order.
+The file name is called secondString.py*

+### Explanation of code

+* The first line of code requests the user to input a string.

+* The second line of code outputs a result.
+For my output I am reversing the string using splicing.
+  I used two semi colons in square brackets to omit one or more characters.
+  I used -2 as it allows every second letter to be chosen in reverse order.[1]

+### References:

-Jaffe, A. (2009).
+1. Jaffe, A. (2009).
 Understanding string reversal via slicing [Online] Available at: https://stackoverflow.com/questions/766141/understanding-string-reversal-via-slicing [Accessed 4 February, 2021].

 Week 4: collatz.py completed.
 This program will input any positive integer and output the successive values of the following calculation: Take the current value and if it is even divide by 2.
 If the number is odd the multiply by 3 and 1.
 The program will end if the current value is 1